-- Ensure that contractors hired: - o Identify known, and reasonably foreseeable hazards are trained, qualified and competent to complete the hazard planning calculations.
+- Ensure that contractors hired to support the emergency management program: - o Identify known, and reasonably foreseeable hazards. - o are trained, qualified and competent to complete the hazard planning calculations.

 Contractors shall:

 - Understand the emergency planning processes and specific responsibilities as they apply to each emergency response plan. - Actively participate in the hazard planning process and ensure that an appropriate level of controls is documented in each emergency response plan. - Communicate the results of the hazard planning to the emergency management program coordinator.